asraparadise/asraparadise.github.io/partners.md

 title: Partners - Asra
 header: Partners
 layout: page
-description: Asra is a fully customizable, multipurpose Discord bot with a global economy system, custom welcome messages, giveaways, moderation, tickets, and much more!
+description: Vyrix makes it easy to listen to your favourite music with all your friends.
+Add it and start listening now.
 bodyClass: page-partners
 ---

 ### Officially Partnered With Vyrix

+##### Vyrix makes it easy to listen to your favourite music with all your friends.
+Add it and start listening now.

 ![Vyrix Logo](/images/Vyrix.png)

-Vyrix is a **fully customizable** server moderation Discord bot for your Discord server.
-Server management just got a whole lot easier.

-Moderation: Moderation with mod logs, timed mutes and bans. **Auto-moderation**/anti-spam, fully configurable.
-Commands can be toggled on and off too!

-Much More: **Reaction Roles**, **Giveaways**, **Welcome and Leave messages**, **AFK status**, **Music**, **Games**, **Anime**, **Anti-Swear**, **Tickets** and much more.

-Vyrix is used on many servers, we invite you to try it out and hope you enjoy!
+Vyrix is an awesome bot and one of the best bots on discord making it easy to listen to any of your favorite songs with a group of friends or by yourself.

+Getting started with Vyrix is easy, once you've added our bot to your server you can jump in a voice channel and use the command `/music play` followed by the song or playlist you want to listen to.

-It's updated frequently with new features and enhancements.
-If there are any features that you would like to see, request them in the [Vyrix Support server](https://discord.gg/HduzATJU7B)!
+It's updated frequently with new features and enhancements.</br>
+If there are any features that you would like to see, request them in our [Discord server](https://discord.gg/HduzATJU7B)!</br>
 New features are built off what users ask for.

+To add the bot and setup your server, click [here](https://discord.com/oauth2/authorize?client_id=799960392985608192&permissions=8589934591&scope=bot%20applications.commands).

 **[Check out Vyrix now!](https://vyrix-bot.github.io/)**